How Much Protein Can Your Body Absorb?

 Protein is also essential in building and maintaining lean body mass.
 When you perform a strenuous activity, such as weight lifting, your muscle fibers develop tiny tears from the resistance.

-When you consume protein, your body breaks it down into individual amino acids.
-These are absorbed by your intestinal cells and then circulated through the bloodstream where they are distributed to areas of need, such as your muscle tissue.
+When you consume protein, your body breaks it down into its constituent amino acids, which are absorbed by your intestinal cells and then circulated through the bloodstream.
+The circulating amino acids are then distributed to areas of need, such as your muscle tissue.

-These amino acids help to replenish and repair the muscle tissue to be a little bit bigger and a little bit stronger, a process known as muscle protein synthesis (MPS).
+These amino acids help to replenish and repair the muscle tissue to be bigger and stronger, a process known as muscle protein synthesis (MPS).

-Your body is not able to store protein like it does carbohydrates therefore any extra it cannot use is used for energy or stored as fat [6, 7, 8].
+Unlike carbohydrates which can be stored as glycogen, the body is not able to store protein.
+Therefore, any extra protein that it cannot utilize is either used for energy or stored as fat [6, 7, 8].

 How Much Protein Do I Need Each Day?